tsasser05/Python-Gas/README.md

 # Python-Gas
-A Python script that to detect if Ethereum network gas prices are "low" and send an email notification - to be wrapped in a daemon, job or executable.
+A daemon that detects if Ethereum network gas prices are "low".

 # TODO

-1. Enhance command line options
-2. Fork as a process and log results
-3. Handle signals
+1. Clean up config data structure and pass it around